Seyhakmony/Seyhakmony/README.md

 # 💫 About Me:
-Graduated in Computer Science at the University of North Florida<br>
+Computer Science Graduate from the University of North Florida<br>

 ## 🌐 Socials: